PR0M3TH3AN/Archivox/docs/content/index.md

 Archivox converts Markdown files inside a `content/` folder into a full documentation site with search, navigation, and responsive design.

-Check the **Getting Started** section to learn how to install and run Archivox locally.
+Check the **Getting Started** section to learn how to run Archivox locally and the **Project Integration** guide to drop Archivox into an existing codebase.